Navigation

 As symptoms of depression in older people can be quite vague, it’s often confused with other conditions common in older age.
 These might include the following.

-• Delirium.
-This refers to a sudden change in someone’s mental state, often causing confusion and disorientation.
+Delirium refers to a sudden change in someone’s mental state, often causing confusion and disorientation.
 It can happen as the result of another illness, or a side-effect of certain medication.
-Certain types of delirium can cause the person to appear drowsy, withdrawn and having trouble focusing.
+Certain types of delirium can cause the person to have trouble focusing, appear drowsy or withdrawn.
 This can be very similar to symptoms of depression.

-Depression isn’t a sign of weakness, and it doesn’t have to be an inevitable part of ageing.
-Taking care of your mental wellbeing – as you would a physical problem – can help you to stay healthy and happy into older age.
+Depression isn’t a sign of weakness, and it doesn’t have to be an expected part of ageing.
+Looking after your mental health – as you would a physical problem – can help you to stay healthy and happy into older age.

 Fatmata Kamara (she/her)